mzriot/Data-Scraping-and-Transformation/readme.md

 We created a pipeline to perform all the steps which includes :

-#### Data Acquisionv : created a function to collect data from API convert it into json and then Data Frame
+#### Data Acquision : created a function to collect data from API convert it into json and then Data Frame
 #### Data Transformation : Transformed time and poition columns using datetime library and Nominatim API.
 #### Data Upload to mongo db : Create a database in mongodb console and connected it to our project.